eervaisa/FMI-Gliders/AIS Map/Map Scripts/readme.txt

 When clicking a ship, its range, previous path and predicted path will be shown.
 The range circle can be removed by double-clicking it.

+The necessary packages can be installed in your active python environment using the map_requirements.txt file: pip install -r map_requirements.txt

+Alternatively you can create a new environment, potentially for new features or fixes to the packages (such as when this project was originally created, the compatible version of Folium had a bugged measurement tool).

-To create a conda environment capable of running all the files, use the following commands: conda create -n your_env_name_here conda activate your_env_name_here conda config --env --add channels conda-forge conda config --env --set channel_priority strict conda install python=3 geopandas altair
+To create a conda environment capable of running all the script files, use the following commands: conda create -n your_env_name_here conda activate your_env_name_here conda config --env --add channels conda-forge conda config --env --set channel_priority strict conda install python=3 geopandas altair

+For the notebooks you'll also need: pip install ipykernel ipynb

 initialize_ais_database.py
     Run to initialize the SQLite database: gets ALL possible metadata (since 2018-01-01)